t-morgan/mlops-mvp/README.md

 ## Core Concepts Demonstrated

+- **End-to-End MLOps Lifecycle**: The project covers the full cycle: data -> training -> validation -> deployment -> monitoring -> retraining.
-- **Infrastructure as Code**: All services are defined and configured in `docker-compose.yml`.
+- **Infrastructure as Code**: All services (ML, orchestration, observability) are defined and configured in `docker-compose.yml`.
 - **Immutable Infrastructure**: Custom Docker images bake in all system and Python dependencies for a reproducible runtime environment.
-- **Orchestration**: Airflow manages the entire workflow, including dependencies and manual gates.
+- **Workflow Orchestration**: Airflow manages the entire workflow, including dependencies, scheduling, and gates for manual intervention.
 - **Custom Extensibility**: A custom Airflow Sensor (`plugins/mlflow_sensors.py`) integrates directly with an external system (MLflow) to control pipeline flow.
+- **Separation of Concerns**: Decoupled DAGs for training and inference, and separate dependency files for each service, demonstrate a robust, scalable architecture.
-- **Configuration as Code**: Key configurations (like URIs) are managed with environment variables, separating them from the application logic.
+- **Configuration as Code**: Key configurations (like URIs and endpoints) are managed with environment variables, separating them from application logic.
-- **Separation of Concerns**: The two-DAG approach cleanly separates the model training lifecycle from the model deployment/inference lifecycle.
+- **Full-Stack Observability**: The Prometheus/Grafana stack provides monitoring for both low-level service metrics (latency, errors) and high-level ML metrics (data drift).

+## Next Steps & Production Considerations

+This MVP provides a solid foundation.
+A full production system would expand on this with:
+* **CI/CD Automation**: Implement GitHub Actions (`.github/workflows`) to run tests on PRs and automate the building and deployment of Docker images to a container registry (e.g., ECR, GCR).
+* **Cloud Deployment**: Use Terraform (`infrastructure/terraform`) to provision managed services (e.g., EKS/GKE for compute, RDS for databases, S3 for storage) in the cloud.
+* **Advanced Monitoring & Alerting**:
+* Expand the `monitoring_pipeline` to calculate concept drift and model performance metrics (e.g., accuracy, F1-score) by joining predictions with ground truth labels.
+* Set up alerting rules in Prometheus/Grafana to notify the team of API errors, high latency, or significant model drift.
+* **Scalable Spark Execution**: For large datasets, configure Airflow to submit Spark jobs to a dedicated Spark cluster on Kubernetes or a cloud service (e.g., EMR, Databricks) instead of running Spark in the worker container.
+* **Comprehensive Testing**: Add a full suite of unit, integration, and end-to-end tests in the `tests/` directory.
+* **Secret Management**: Replace hardcoded credentials with a secure secret management solution like HashiCorp Vault, AWS Secrets Manager, or Doppler.
+* **Blue-Green/Canary Deployments**: Implement more sophisticated API deployment strategies instead of a simple restart to ensure zero downtime.